OVERVIEW

 CONTINUATION POLICY

-After initial placement in the gifted program, a student may continue in the program if they meet two out of three of the following requirements:
+After initial placement in gifted education services, a student may continue in the program if he or she meets two out of three of the following requirements:

-• The student must meet or exceed standards in academic areas on a standards-based report card.
+- The student meets or exceeds standards in academic areas on a standards-based quarterly report.

-• The student must maintain a qualifying score in reading or math at or above 90th percentile on Measures of Academic Progress (MAP) each spring.
+- The student maintains a qualifying score in reading or math at or above the 90th percentile on Measures of Academic Progress (MAP).

 PROBATIONARY PLAN